Dr Katie Pownell

 Hello, and welcome; thank you for taking the time to read my page.

-I provide effective and evidenced-based psychological assessment, formulation, and therapy for young people and adults who may be experiencing a range of difficulties or mental health problems.
+I am a Clinical Psychologist with extensive experience of providing evidence-based psychological assessment, formulation, and therapy with adults who may be experiencing a range of difficulties or mental health problems.
 These may include issues such stress, anxiety, depression, low self-esteem, and relationship difficulties, among others.

-My aim is to support you through the emotional distress you are experiencing by using psychological therapies that are proven to help you to overcome your difficulties, and help you to understand what is getting in the way of you reaching your full potential.
-I am trained and have experience in using a number of therapies, including; cognitive behaviour therapy (CBT), cognitive analytical therapy (CAT), compassion focussed therapy (CFT), acceptance and commitment therapy (ACT), and schema therapy.
+I aim to support you through the emotional distress you are experiencing by using psychological therapies that are proven to help you to understand and overcome your difficulties.
+I am trained and have experience in using a number of therapies, including; cognitive behaviour therapy (CBT), compassion focussed therapy (CFT), acceptance and commitment therapy (ACT), and eye movement desensitisation and reprocessing (EMDR).

 Training, qualifications & experience

-I am a HCPC Registered Clinical Psychologist and hold a Professional Doctorate in Clinical Psychology (DClinPsy) from Staffordshire & Keele Universities, and a BSc (Hons) in Psychology from the University of Huddersfield.
+I am a HCPC Registered Clinical Psychologist and hold a Professional Doctorate in Clinical Psychology (DClinPsy) from Staffordshire & Keele Universities, and a Bachelor of Science with Honours (BSc Hons) in Psychology from the University of Huddersfield.

-I have extensive and specialist experience of working with adults, young people, and families who are experiencing emotional distress or mental health difficulties that are impacting on their wellbeing.
-I currently work as a Highly Specialised Clinical Psychologist in the NHS, with adults who have experienced a range of life events and challenges that have led to the development of complex mental health problems.
+I have specialist experience of working with adults who are experiencing emotional distress or mental health difficulties that are impacting on their wellbeing.
+I currently work as a Principal Clinical Psychologist in the NHS, with adults who have experienced a range of life events and challenges that have led to the development of complex mental health problems.

 Areas of counselling I deal with